Infanta Isabel, Countess of Girgenti: Childhood

 On 2 February 1852 Isabella II was making a traditional visit to the Royal Basilica of Our Lady of Atocha, introducing her daughter to the public, when she was stabbed by a mad priest.
 The Queen was saved by the thickness of her corset; the injury was not life-threatening.

 As she grew up, Isabel began to appear in public in the company of her parents.
 She became popularly known by the affectionate nickname La Chata – a reference to her snub or "button" nose.
 She spent her early years as an only child.
 There was a six-year gap between Isabel and her next surviving sibling, the future King Alfonso XII.
 Three more sisters who survived past early childhood later completed the family.
 Isabel lost her title as Princess of Asturias upon her brother's birth on 28 November 1857 and took the title and rank of infanta instead.

 Infanta Isabel was raised separately from the rest of her siblings.
 The relationship between King Francisco de Asís and his children was cold and formal.
 Queen Isabella II was preoccupied with her turbulent reign and her private life alternated between periods of great affection towards her children and the distant approach to childhood that was the custom of the time.

 She received a much better education than her mother and was the only one among her siblings raised during her mother's reign.
 Emphasis was put on languages, and the young Infanta was very interested in music and horsemanship, hobbies she enjoyed throughout her life.
+Isabel's governess, teacher, and friend was Scottish-born Fanny Calderón de la Barca, well-known author of Life in Mexico.